-Having a humidifier will certainly let you sleep soundly at night as it also serves to reduce the chances of snoring and of you itching or sneezing due to an allergic reaction.
-Another added bonus is that it helps protect your home’s wooden furnishings.
-Like air purifiers, it is a proactive solution to boost indoor air quality.
-And today, you wouldn’t have to break the bank as we’ve gathered the best humidifier deals from Walmart and Home Depot.
+Humidifiers add moisture to indoor air to alleviate the dryness that can cause irritation and discomfort to different parts of the body.
+In addition to preventing your skin from being flaky, your lips from getting chapped, and protecting your nose, throat, and lungs from congestion, increasing humidity levels to 43% helps prevent the spread of airborne viruses up to 85%.
+A humidifier can also help you sleep soundly at night by reducing the chances of snoring and allergy-related itching or sneezing.
+Another bonus is that humidified air helps protect your home’s wooden furnishings.
+Like air purifiers, humidity control is a proactive solution to boost indoor air quality.
+And today, you don’t have to break the bank to buy a humidifier — we’ve gathered the best humidifier deals from Walmart and Home Depot.

 Today’s best humidifier deals